1985 Greek constitutional crisis: Rise of center-left and friction with the king

-For the next twenty-two months, there was no elected government, and hundreds of demonstrations took place, with many being injured and killed in clashes with the police.
-The king, potentially acting within his constitutional rights but politically dubious approach, tried to bring members of the Center Union party to his side and form a government, leading to Iouliana of 1965.
-He temporarily succeeded in getting 45 members, including Konstantinos Mitsotakis, to his side, who later were called 'apostates' by the side supporting Papandreous.
-To end the political deadlock, Georgios Papandreou attempted a more moderate approach with the king, but Andreas Papandreou publicly rejected his father's effort and attacked the whole establishment, attracting the support of 41 members of the Center Union in an effort designed to gain the party's leadership and preventing any compromise.
+For the next twenty-two months, Greece had no elected government, and hundreds of demonstrations took place, with many being injured and killed in clashes with the police.
+The king, potentially acting within his constitutional rights but politically dubious approach, tried to gain support from members of the Center Union party and form a government, leading to the Iouliana (July events) of 1965.
+Constantine temporarily succeeded in gaining the support of 45 members, including Konstantinos Mitsotakis, who were later called "apostates" by supporters of the elder Papandreous.
+To end the political deadlock, Georgios Papandreou attempted a more-moderate approach with the king, but Andreas Papandreou publicly rejected his father's effort and attacked the whole establishment, attracting the support of 41 Center Union members in an effort to gain the party's leadership and prevent any compromise.

-The prolonged political instability between the politicians and the king in finding a solution led a group of Colonels to intervene and rule Greece for seven years.
-The junta regime expelled prominent political figures, including Andreas Papandreou, Mitsotakis, and the king.
-Nearly universally, the political world blamed Andreas Papandreou, even his father disowned him, as the person primarily responsible for the fall of Greek democracy.
-In exile, Papandreou was a pariah, cut off from democratic and political forces working for the restoration of democracy in Greece.
-During this time, he developed and spread to the public an anti-American conspiratorial narrative of past events in which he was a victim of larger forces.
+The prolonged political instability between the parliament and the monarchy led to a military coup in which a junta of colonels seized power and ruled Greece for seven years.
+The junta expelled prominent political figures, including Andreas Papandreou, Mitsotakis, and King Constantine.
+The political world almost universally blamed Andreas Papandreou, and even his father disowned him, as the person primarily responsible for the end of Greek democracy.
+In exile, the younger Papandreou, cut off from those working for the restoration of democracy in Greece, developed and disseminated an anti-American, conspiratorial narrative of events in which he was a victim of larger forces.
 Following the junta's collapse, caused by its failure to handle the Turkish invasion of Cyprus, the dominant political figure, Karamanlis, returned to restore democratic institutions in Greece.

 Restoration of democracy and Constitution of 1975

 Return of Karamanlis

-With the return of civilian rule under Karamanlis, the new government, acting under extraordinary circumstances, issued a "Constituting Act" which voided the junta's Constitution of 1973.
+With the return of civilian rule under Karamanlis, the new government issued a "Constituting Act" that voided the junta's Constitution of 1973.
 Pending a referendum on a new constitution, the 1952 constitution was temporarily restored, "except for the articles dealing with the form of the State"; the last phrase referred to whether the monarchy would be restored.
-In the meantime, the functions of the king were to be discharged by the incumbent President Phaedon Gizikis, who was appointed by the junta's regime as a nominal figurehead.
+In the meantime, the functions of the monarch were to be carried out by the incumbent President, Phaedon Gizikis, whom the junta had appointed as a nominal figurehead.